 Dr Nathan Fretwell joined Middlesex University in June 2016.
 Prior to that he taught at London Metropolitan University and the University of Essex.
 He has substantial experience of undertaking funded research and has previously worked as an educational researcher for the Institute for Policy Studies in Education.
 His research interests include philosophy of education, political philosophy, and sociologies of education, childhood, and the family, with a particular focus on relationships between families and schools, and the politics of family life.
 Nathan has a PhD in Philosophy from the University of Essex and is a Fellow of the Higher Education Academy.

 BA (Hons) Philosophy, London Metropolitan University

 MA Philosophy, University of Essex

 PhD Philosophy, University of Essex

-Nathan teaches across the BA Education Studies and BA Early Childhood Studies degree programmes.
+Nathan teaches on the BA Education Studies, BA Early Childhood Studies, and MA Childhood and Education in Diverse Societies programmes.
 He has teaching specialisms in education and family policy; philosophy; sociology of education and social theory; and alternative education.

-Nathan would be interested to hear from any prospective research students who wish to undertake research in any of the following areas:
+Nathan would be interested to hear from any prospective research students wishing to undertake research in the following areas:

 Nathan has undertaken research for a variety of different funding bodies, including local government departments, the Higher Education Funding Council for England, and the European Commission.